 We have no Government armed with Power capable of contending with human Passions unbridled by morality and Religion.
 Avarice, Ambition, Revenge or Galantry would break the strongest Cords of our Constitution as a Whale goes through a Net.
 Our Constitution was made only for a moral and religious People.
 It is wholly inadequate to the government of any other.

 “A moral and religious people”!
 What a refreshingly retro idea.
 In Adams’s formulation, the nation’s morals flowed from a religiously informed populace to a government that reflected their morals back.
-The government was to keep out of engineering morality –hence the First-Amendment prohibition against government interference with the church.
+The federal government was to keep out of engineering morality –hence the First-Amendment prohibition against congressional interference with the church.

-The notion of a ‘moral government’ that uses its power to legislate values for the populace probably would have provoked a dry laugh from Adams, experienced as he was in the failures of coercive governments.
+The notion of a ‘big moral government’ that uses its power to legislate values for the populace probably would have provoked a dry laugh from Adams, experienced as he was in the failures of coercive governments.

 A NATION OF MORAL IDIOTS